Innovation Advisory Panel

 Scott Pape is a financial literacy advocate and volunteer financial counsellor.
 He is the author of The Barefoot Investor and has contributed to national financial literacy initiatives in collaboration with ASIC and the ATO.
 He founded the Barefoot Money Movement, a financial education program for schools.
 He provides financial counselling services to Australians facing financial hardship and has worked on policy initiatives aimed at improving financial resilience and access to financial support services.

-Bill Simpson-Young is the CEO of Gradient Institute, a non-profit organization focused on helping make AI systems safe, ethical and transparent.
+Bill Simpson-Young is the CEO of Gradient Institute, a non-profit organisation focused on helping make AI systems safe, ethical and transparent.

 He has over 25 years of experience in research and technology leadership, with previous roles at CSIRO’s Data61, NICTA, and Canon’s R&D lab, where he worked on AI, machine learning, and data privacy.